Coach Travel to Nottingham

 Nottingham’s National Videogame Arcade is a steep contrast to its dusty castles and caves.
 It lines up three floors’ worth of interactive games and vintage arcade machines in a celebration of gaming culture.
 Buy a day ticket at £8.50 for an adult and you can play all day from 10:00 until 18:00.

 Nottingham: getting around

-Catch a coach to Nottingham with megabus and you can expect home comforts like free WiFi and power sockets on the way.
+Catch a coach to Nottingham with megabus and you can usually expect home comforts like free WiFi* and charging points* on the way.
 You’ll get a 20kg luggage allowance, too, and you can store all your bags in overhead luggage racks.
 There’s more about onboard facilities on our dedicated page.